isaac-zik-rgb/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ command change our current working directory to our home directory ls -l command displays all file list in a long format ls -la this commandd list all files in long format including the files that start with a period character which are normally hidden mkdir this command create directory
+cd ~ command change our current working directory to our home directory ls -l command displays all file list in a long format ls -la this commandd list all files in long format including the files that start with a period character which are normally hidden mkdir this command create directory. mv command moves files from one location to another it can also change files name as it moves.